Navarasa (TV series): Peace (Shaantha – Peace)

-The story is set during the Sri Lankan Civil War, specifically sometime between July 1991 and January 2009.
+The story is set during the Sri Lankan Civil War, specifically sometime between July 1991 and April 2000.

-Four LTTE militants are reinforcing their defense line set up near Elephant Pass.
+Four militants belonging to the Liberation Tigers of Tamil Eelam (LTTE) are reinforcing their defense line set up near Elephant Pass.
 They come across a young boy (Master Tharun) who claims that he has been separated from his grandmother and younger brother while fleeing from the advancing army.
 The boy further states that his brother Vellaiyan is alone at their house, vulnerable to attack by the army.
 Hearing his story, Nilavan (Bobby Simha), one of the militants, becomes pensive and wishes to save Vellaiyan.
 His comrades initially oppose his decision.
 Revealing the story of his paraplegic mother who died alone in a similar situation earlier, Nilavan wants to help the boy as a way to atone his mother's death.
 The group's 'Master' (Gautham Vasudev Menon) permits him to carry out the plan.
 He also warns that Nilavan should return within ten minutes, the usual time window during which the military would be letting their guard down for their parade.

 Nilavan heads to the boy's house, but he cannot find Vellaiyan.
 It turns out that the "younger brother" mentioned by the boy is a puppy.
 Feeling that they have been misled, Nilavan's comrades ask him to return without the puppy.
 Though Nilavan is initially angry at the boy for 'tricking' him, he decides to take Vellaiyan after hearing the boy's pleas over the walkie-talkie.
 On the way back, Nilavan is wounded in military firing but makes it to the hideout and hands over Vellaiyan to the happy boy.
 As his comrades treat his wounds and chide him for undertaking the risky operation, Nilavan declares that the enemies do not have his name written on their bullets, and "My death has been postponed by this pup".
 He says to 'Master' that he was motivated by memories of his mother and the pup's name -- 'Vellaiyan' is the name of his elder brother who was killed in a battle in 1988.

 The story takes a drastic turn when Nilavan decides to shout thanks to the military for letting him complete the rescue.
 This time, he succumbs to a shot.
 Nilavan's comrades begin to furiously retaliate against the military.
 The boy runs away from the battlefield with Vellaiyan.